memtest86plus/memtest86plus/README.md

 # PCMemTest

-PCMemTest is a thorough, stand-alone memory test for Intel/AMD x86 architecture systems.
-BIOS based memory tests are only a quick check and often miss failures that are detected by PCMemTest.
+PCMemTest is a stand-alone memory tester for x86 and x86-64 architecture computers.
+It provides a more thorough memory check than that provided by BIOS memory tests.

 PCMemTest can be loaded and run either directly by a legacy PC BIOS or via an intermediate bootloader that supports the Linux 16-bit, 32-bit, or 64-bit boot protocol.
-It should work on any Pentium class or later CPU.
+It should work on any Pentium class or later 32-bit or 64-bit CPU.

 ## Table of Contents